spdk/spdk/deprecation.md

 `examine_config()` callbacks will happen only on the app thread.
 This means that vbdev module maintainers will not need to make any changes to examine callbacks that call `spdk_bdev_register()` on the same thread as the examine callback uses.

+### gpt

+### `old_gpt_guid`

+Deprecated the SPDK partition type GUID `7c5222bd-8f5d-4087-9c00-bf9843c7b58c`.
+Partitions of this type have bdevs created that are one block less than the actual size of the partition.
+Existing partitions using the deprecated GUID can continue to use that GUID; support for the deprecated GUID will remain in SPDK indefinitely, and will continue to exhibit the off-by-one bug so that on-disk metadata layouts based on the incorrect size are not affected.

+See GitHub issue [2801](https://github.com/spdk/spdk/issues/2801) for additional details on the bug.

+New SPDK partition types should use GUID `6527994e-2c5a-4eec-9613-8f5944074e8b` which will create a bdev of the correct size.